aws/aws-cdk/packages/@aws-cdk/aws-sqs/README.md

 * KMS key that you can managed yourself
 * Server-side encryption managed by SQS (SSE-SQS)

-Support for SSE-SQS is available in all AWS Commercial and GovCloud Regions except the China Regions.
 To learn more about SSE-SQS on Amazon SQS, please visit the [Amazon SQS documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html).